Scientific Issues and Problems with Traditional Evolution

 more.

 However, the traditional evolutionary mechanics theory, now known as neo-Darwinism or The Modern Synthesis, conflicts with some observations as described below.
 Because such a large proportion of observations conform, Darwin and many subsequent theorists assumed that conforming explanations for the relatively few conflicts would eventually be found.
 As time passed that did not happen and additional issues and conflicts surfaced leading to development of the alternative evolutionary mechanics theories beginning in 1962.
 Principal areas of conflict are listed below.
-This issue is absolutely critical to theories of biological aging because such theories are essentially determined by evolutionary mechanics theory.
+This issue is absolutely critical to theories of biological aging (and gerontology) because such theories are dictated by evolutionary mechanics theory.

 Life Span